-Integrated Life Sciences (MSc)
+Integrated Life Sciences: Biology, Biomathematics and Biophysics (MSc)

 Modern biology profits from new mathematical algorithms and technical developments which make it possible to record and evaluate biological data with enormous speed and on a scale until recently deemed impossible.
 This is facilitated in particular through revolutionary developments in the area of DNA sequencing and synthesis as well as analysis techniques for biological macromolecules and new bioimaging methods.
 This knowledge means that today we have a better quantitative understanding of chemical and physical cell processes.

-At the end of the programme, students will be able to apply mathematics, biophysics and bioinformatics tools in many areas of biological research.
+At the end of the program, students will be able to apply mathematics, biophysics and bioinformatics tools in many areas of biological research.
 ILS students are prepared for interdisciplinary tasks in structural biology, synthetic biology, biophysics, biomathematics, molecular biology, cell biology as well as genomics, proteomics and metabolomics.

 - 1.-2.
 Semester: Orientation Phase

 Students choose two of three specialisations and earn between 30 and 40 ECTS credits respectively in compulsory and elective modules.
 Compulsory electives in the three module groups offer a wide range of choice in the fields of biology, biomathematics and biophysics.

 - 3. Semester: Specialisation

 In the specialisation module, students work on a scientific project in one of three specialisations.
 This module is worth 20 ECTS credits.
 In parallel, students advance both their theoretical and experimental knowledge by attending seminars and special lectures.